syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Docking-Events.md

 ## TabGroupCreating event

-The `TabGroupCreating` event occurs before creating a new document tab group.
-The `TabGroupCreatingEventArgs` provides following event data for the `TabGroupCreating` event of docking manager.
+The [TabGroupCreating](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~TabGroupCreating_EV.html) event occurs before creating a new document tab group.
+The `TabGroupCreatingEventArgs` provides the following event data for the `TabGroupCreating` event of docking manager.

 * TargetItem : Gets the target item which added as new document tab group.

 * Orientation : Gets the orientation of newly created document tab group.

-* Cancel : Helps to cancel the tab group creation.
-We can restrict document tab group creation based on orientation or target item.
+* Cancel : Cancels the tab group creation.
+You can restrict creation of document tab group based on orientation or target item.

 {% tabs %}